RouninMedia/About-DaNIS3H-Capsules/README.md

 2) Styles can be written in *Sass*, *Less*, *Stylus* etc.
 3) Markup can be written in *Markdown*, *HAML*, *Emmet*, *Pug* etc.

-**However**, these other languages will ALWAYS be parsed into Javascript, CSS and HTML before being serialized as JSON.
+**However**, these other languages will *always* be parsed into Javascript, CSS and HTML before being serialized as JSON.